sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ## Give Hints

-At this point, your players will be realizing that they fail often, maybe more than they'd like.
+After session 1, your players will be realizing that they fail often, maybe more than they'd like.
 This is a good time to talk about the odds with your players and particularly to discuss generating advantages.